robenkleene/Bookmarklets/README.md

 A collection of useful bookmarklets.

+### Drafts

+Opens Drafts with the current web page title, URL, and selected text as a new entry.
+Requires [Drafts](http://agiletortoise.com/drafts/), iOS only.

 ### Editor

 Takes the current Google search and narrows it to just _The New York Times_ and _The New Yorker_ websites, useful for copy editing.